mashaan14/ElsevierLatexTemplate/README.md

 ## Editorial Manager
 Some Elsevier journals require uploading raw latex files to the editorial manager instead of a pdf.
 But editorial manager does not support subdirectories.
 And because of these dependencies, it will produce a pdf full of errors.
 This repository contains the latex files for Elsevier journals.
 It does not have any subdirectories, so most of the errors are solved.

-## Tips to ensure successful upload to Editorial Manager
+## Tips to ensure a successful upload to Editorial Manager
 1. Generate the `.pdf` on your machine
 2. Copy all the content of `.bbl` to the end of the `.tex` file
 3. Comment out the link to `.bib` file